hubekraven/projet-Zooquest/README.md

 ## projet INFO
--Category: game Development
+- Category: game Development
--Language: Javascript, HTML5 CSS3
+- Languages: Javascript, HTML5 CSS3
--Author: Huberson Tape
+- Author: Huberson Tape

 ## About the Game
 ZooQuest is a match 2 type game, made in Phaser (javascript library) during.
 This project contains only the first 2 levels of the game.